 This all-encompassing category includes a wide array of injuries that tend to occur when people venture outside during the summer months.
 For example, maybe you sustained a concussion or a sprained ankle when you slipped on the pool deck.
 Perhaps you were bitten by a tick or another type of insect while camping.
 Or maybe you pulled a muscle when you joined a pick-up game of softball or basketball.
 Treatment will depend on the exact condition being treated and various other factors, so you should consult with an experienced medical practitioner.

 The Urgent Care Provider to Choose Near You

 If you’re experiencing any of the conditions listed above—or any other non-life-threatening illness or injury—you can turn to PhysicianOne Urgent Care for treatment.
-We’re the ideal choice for patients across Connecticut, Massachusetts, and New York—all of our immediate care centers are certified and accredited by the Urgent Care Association (UCA), we’re open every day of the year with extended hours, and we accept most major insurances (with affordable self-pay options also available).
+We’re the ideal choice for patients across Connecticut, Massachusetts, and New York—all of our immediate care centers are certified by the Urgent Care Association (UCA), we’re open every day of the year with extended hours, and we accept most major insurances (with affordable self-pay options also available).
 We even offer 24/7 telehealth virtual visits for patients who wish to receive care remotely.
 Click here to find out if we have a location near you.